-Roy Fredericks was 57 when they died of throat cancer in New York on September 5, 2000.
-West Indies cricket always is in dire need of that legends said, Roger Harper said on his death.
-Fredericks was born and raised in Blairmont a sugarcane farming community in eastern Guyana.
-He played in 59 Test matches for the West Indies scoring 4,334 runs and averaging 42.49 runs per innings with 8 hundred.
+Roy Fredericks was 57 when he died of throat cancer in New York on September 5, 2000.
+West Indies cricket is always in dire need of that, legend Roger Harper said on his death.
+Fredericks was born and raised in Blairmont, a sugarcane farming community in eastern Guyana.
+He played in 59 Test matches for the West Indies, scoring 4,334 runs and averaging 42.49 runs per inning with eight hundred.

 Roy Fredericks Memorable Century

-He was most remembered for the 169 runs made against the mighty Australian team during a 1975–76 tour.
-When he was rattled off a century in just 71 balls before the lunch interval.
-The knock included 18 fours and a six struck off the day’s second ball, and lasted for three hours before he was dismissed.
-The funeral was attended by several past test players.
-This fine left-hander from Guyana displayed an adventurous approach to opening the batting and his cavalier stroke play delighted the crowds.
+He was most remembered for the 169 runs he made against the mighty Australian team during a 1975–76 tour.
+When he was rattled off a century in just 71 balls before the lunch interval, the knock included 18 fours and a six struck off the day’s second ball, and it lasted for three hours before he was dismissed.
+Several former test players were present at the funeral.
+This fine left-hander from Guyana displayed an adventurous approach to opening the batting, and his cavalier stroke play delighted the crowds.

 He loved to hook the fast bowlers and was equally strong on the offside with power cuts.
-Although preferring the aggressive style he could adapt his methods and play defensively if required.
-Initially, he was uncomfortable against top-quality spin bowling.
-He adapted his methods to become more than competent in dealing with the slower bowlers although always favoring pace.
+Although he prefers the aggressive style, he could adapt his methods and play defensively if required.
+Initially, he was uncomfortable with top-quality spin bowling.
+He adapted his methods to become more than competent in dealing with the slower bowlers, although he always favored pace.

 Struck with throat cancer in 1998, he sought treatment in the USA.
-He hit eight Test hundreds and 26 fifties, in addition, catching out 62 batsmen.
+He hit eight Test hundreds and 26 fifties, in addition to catching out 62 batsmen.
 As a bowler, he took seven Test wickets, but at an expensive 78.28 runs apiece.
-In 12 One-day Internationals Fredericks totaled 311 runs in an average of 25.91 with a century against England in 1973 in the only second match.
+In 12 one-day internationals, Fredericks totaled 311 runs at an average of 25.91 with a century against England in 1973 in the only second match.

-Former West Indies fast bowler Colin Croft paid tribute to Frederick on the Website Cricinfo: There must be something special planned elsewhere.
-What, over the last few years or so, not only did the West Indies lose some special fast bowler, including Barbadian quickies Malcolm Marshall and Sylvester Clarke and Trinidadian Jaswick Taylor, but Barbadian opening batsman Conard Hunte also left.
+Former West Indies fast bowler Colin Croft paid tribute to Frederick on the website Cricinfo: There must be something special planned elsewhere.
+Over the last few years or so, not only did the West Indies lose some special fast bowlers, including Barbadian quickies Malcolm Marshall and Sylvester Clarke and Trinidadian Jaswick Taylor, but Barbadian opening batsman Conard Hunte also left.

-Even before that another Guyanese, Clifford McWatt, a wicketkeeper also went to the playing fields elsewhere just following the departure of Barbadian all-rounder Keith Boyce.
-Could it be that somewhere elsewhere outside our world, another West Indies cricket team is being configured and reunited for some special appointment?
+Even before that, another Guyanese, Clifford McWatt, a wicketkeeper, also went to the playing fields elsewhere, just following the departure of Barbadian all-rounder Keith Boyce.
+Could it be that somewhere else, outside our world, another West Indies cricket team is being configured and reunited for some special appointment?

-No Guyanese, nor indeed no regional West Indian cricketer involved in the late 1960s and early 1970s would not have met Freddo.
-When he had just come to the regional scene, around 1966–67, from Blairmont sugar estate, on the West Bank of Berbice River, he formed a very valuable, productive, and lasting partnership with Steven Camacho, who incidentally, has just retired from the position of Chief Executive officer of the West Indies Cricket Board.
+No Guyanese, nor indeed, no regional West Indian cricketer involved in the late 1960s and early 1970s, would not have met Freddo.
+When he had just come to the regional scene, around 1966–67, from Blairmont Sugar Estate on the West Bank of the Berbice River, he formed a very valuable, productive, and lasting partnership with Steven Camacho, who, incidentally, had just retired from the position of Chief Executive Officer of the West Indies Cricket Board.

 Between them, they generally murdered the bowling, especially fast bowling from every country in the Caribbean.
 That the two actually played Test cricket was not surprising at all.
-Many of us went through high school suggesting, when we batted, that we were Fredericks, Camacho, Lloyd, Kanhai, or Kallicharran.
+Many of us went through high school suggesting, when we batted, that we were Fredericks, Camacho, Clive Lloyd, Rohan Kanhai, or Kallicharran.
 To us as schoolboys, these names were legends.
-For me to have played either with them or against them, in some form of proper advanced cricket, even in Test Cricket was a bonus and especially special treat.
+For me to have played either with them or against them in some form of proper advanced cricket, even in Test cricket, was a bonus and especially a special treat.

 One thing was immediately obvious to us youngsters.
-Freddo feared no fast bowler around, yet gave them all the respect they deserved.
-Indeed, he became known in later life as Kid Cement more as a reference to his toughness, hardness, and uncompromising batsman-ship, than anything else.
-Freddo started playing cricket when there were no helmets worn by anyone at all yet only late in his cricketing life, about 1978, during Kerry Packer’s World Series Cricket, did he actually wear one.
+Freddo feared no fast bowler around, yet he gave them all the respect they deserved.
+Indeed, he became known in later life as Kid Cement more as a reference to his toughness, hardness, and uncompromising batsmanship than anything else.
+Freddo started playing cricket when there were no helmets worn by anyone at all, yet only late in his cricketing life, about 1978, during Kerry Packer’s World Series Cricket, did he actually wear one.

-Gordon Greenidge only started his in 1973 in India.
-Frederick played his last series, and his last Test, with me, included, for the first time in the West Indies cricket team against Pakistan in 1976–77.
+Gordon Greenidge only started his career in 1973 in India.
+Frederick played his last series and his last Test, with me included, for the first time in the West Indies cricket team against Pakistan in 1976–77.
 He even made a glorious century in the second Test of that, his last series at Port of Spain, my second Test.
-That he was not Man of the Match of that game was due only to the fact that I managed, somehow, to get my best Test figures in Pakistan’s first innings 8 for 29.
+That he was not Man of the Match of that game was due only to the fact that I somehow managed to get my best Test figures in Pakistan’s first innings, 8 for 29.

 Heard it on radios, or saw it on television.
 It is perhaps one of the best innings, if not indeed the best, ever played by an opening batsman in defiance of all around him, with his very life dangling in front of him at all times, with deliveries clocked in the old way at over 100 miles per hour.